20552 - SPORTS BUSINESS AND MANAGEMENT

 Go to class group/s: 31

 The course is dedicated to the analysis of management issues and value creation mechanisms in the sport industry.
 Most popular sports and sport events have, without doubt, sociological implications and economic importance in direct and indirect effects that are undeniably complex to investigate.
-The 2021 turnovers of the following leagues can explain the relevance of sport business worldwide.
-The total turnover of the National Football League (NFL) was $17.2 bn, in the Major League Baseball (MLB) it was 9.56 bn, in the Premier League it was 6.74 bn, in the National Basketball Association (NBA) the turnover was 6.42 bn and in LaLiga it was 3.67 bn.
+The 2022 turnovers of the following Leagues can explain the relevance of sport business worldwide.
+The total turnover of the National Football League (NFL) was $18.6 bn, in the Major League Baseball (MLB) it was 10.32 bn, in the National Basketball Association (NBA) it was 10.02 bn, in the Premier League the turnover was 6.44 bn and in LaLiga it was 3.28 bn.
 Sport organizations - mainly Federations, Leagues and Clubs - must be able to influence and address the evolution of the world of sport and demonstrate that they know how to leverage and balance the economic, sporting and cultural dimensions.
 High-profile competitive sport and sport events furthermore require systems, facilities and infrastructures that consequently make the specific public policies and managerial practices essential.
 For all these reasons, the sport industry deals with different types of managerial and leadership skills that determine the uniqueness of the industry and as a consequence the agenda of the strategic issues.
 The course objective is to combine a genuine passion for sports, seen and practiced, with solid managerial skills that will help you approaching the labor market of the sport.

 The key topics of the course are: